JohnSoatra/ref.js/notes/context.md

 [{}].with(); // producer
 [{}][Symbol.iterator] // iterator

+### Array Methods
-// sort callback can be undefined
+//  sort's callback can be undefined

+### Object Methods
+//  cannot override getOwnPropertyDescriptor trap
+    because it is also used internally by object itself.
+//  can override defineProperty trap
+    because we can manage vai fromSetTrap variable.